PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Digital Transformation/Ethics & Law.md

 ---

 # __Ethics & Law__
-While AI is bringing various benefits to different companies and businesses, it also presents unique ethical challenges related to data and AI.
-Doing AI ethics right is not just a moral responsibility: it's obligatory of every business.
-Therefore, it’s crucial to have ethical and legal knowledge when working in the field of AI and data science.
-That is the core focus of this module - to acquire knowledge in ethics and responsible AI.
+While data is bringing various benefits to different companies and businesses, it also presents unique ethical and legal challenges.
+Doing ethics right is not just a moral responsibility: it's obligatory of every business.
+Therefore, it’s crucial to have ethical and legal knowledge when working in the field of data science.
+That is the core focus of this module - to acquire knowledge in ethics and law.

-Throughout the duration of the module, you will be reading the recommended literature related to AI and Data Science.
+Throughout the duration of the module, you will be reading the recommended literature related Data Science.
 The knowledge will be used during in-class debates (within the Data Lab Days) as well as to complete the final assignment.

 ## __Assignment__